SWIFTSIM/emulator/docs/source/emulator_analysis/index.rst

 Checking Hyperparameters
 ------------------------

-In general one should not use the hyperparameters, and they should only be used as a diagnostic when the emulator is giving strange results.
+In general one should not look at the hyperparameters.
+They should only be used as a diagnostic when the emulator is giving strange results.
 The SWIFT-Emulator provides an easy way to check the parameterspace of the hyperparameters.